Essential Instruments for Your Orthodontic Set

 • Amalgam separators: These devices rid your wastewater of amalgam particles through a process that may involve filtration, sedimentation or even centrifugation, depending on the model.

-• Separation tanks: Used to collect materials contaminating the operatories, a tank functions using a vacuum system to clear out debris.
+• Separation tanks: These tanks collect materials contaminating the operatories and use a vacuum system to clear out debris.

-• Vacuums: Needed while the staff work in a patient’s oral cavity, a dental vacuum clears out saliva and is usually plugged into an outlet in order to work.
+• Vacuums: Needed while the staff work in a patient’s oral cavity, a dental vacuum clears saliva and is usually plugged into an outlet.

 • Utility control centers: If your office ever experiences electrical problems, a control center prevents damage to your expensive equipment, serving as a form of insurance for your technology.